ChenLLong/SPRNet/README.md

 # SPRNet
-Reading Arbitrary-Shaped Scene Text from Images Through Spline Regression and Rectification（ACCV2022）.
+The implement of Reading Arbitrary-Shaped Scene Text from Images Through Spline Regression and Rectification（ACCV2022）.